farquads/Boilerplate/README.md

 # Boilerplate
-The basic setup for a webapp
+The basic setup for a springmvc webapp